 6. Michelle Tunno Buelow, Bella Tunno

 Necessity and adversity are the parents of small business ideas more often than not.
-When Michelle Buelow found her salary cut in half and about to become a new mom, she decided to try and save money where she could.
+When Michelle Buelow found her salary cut in half and about to become a new mom, she realized that a free efile and weekly savings were not enough, so she decided to try and save money where she could.
 That included making small things she’d need for the baby, like changing pads and birthing cloths.
 When other mothers started asking where those came from, the lights came on and a small business idea started to sprout.
 When ten out of the 11 stores she showed her work to wanted what she had, she knew her idea was going to take off.
 At $1 million a year, Bella Tunno has certainly turned out to be a success.

 7. Aileen Chen, Belly Armor

 Belly Armor, as a small business idea, came about when Aileen Chen needed to start planning for her family and wondered how much her traveling and cellphone use might affect her unborn child.
 The research she found concerned her, and when she couldn’t find anything that could protect a growing baby against radiation, she decided to correct it herself.
 Thanks to her network of resources, she found an engineering team to create a breathable textile that also guarded against radiation.
 Despite the negative reviews, Chen persisted and Belly Armor is still going well.
 Small business ideas like this don’t often branch out from the US and into markets like Singapore and Australia without being undoubtedly successful.

 8. Michal Chesal, Baby K’tan